Important Academic Terminology

 Registration dates are published each semester by the Office of Records and Registration.
-A late registration fee is charged to students registering after the publicized registration period each semester.
 All financial obligations must be satisfied by the student before he or she may register for a succeeding semester.
 Registration is not complete until a valid Certificate of Residence is on file and all tuition and fees for the semester are paid and validated.
 Currently enrolled matriculated students can pre-schedule for classes using a Priority Registration system.
 Students are assigned their date and time based on the number of credit hours earned at MVCC.
 Students are notified through their Mohawk Valley Community College student e-mail account as to their personal time and date to schedule.
 During Web pre-scheduling, students have an option to place themselves on a wait list for a particular section through the SIRS system.

 Release of Student Information